systematic-magic/AgingPubMed/research_papers_html.rst

 9.4.
 Check that Received date is older than Accepted date (i.e. we cannot accept before we receive).

+9.5.
+Check that Accepted date is older than Published date (i.e. we cannot publish before we accept).

 .. note:: Pay attention to years.

-9.5.
+9.6.
 Check that Received and Accepted dates match JPS.

 .. image:: /_static/dates_jps.png
    :alt: Dates in JPS